madewhatnow/OpenProjectRaspberryPi/index.md

 ## Expand filesystem
 Expand the filesystem to take full advantage of the size of SD card chosen;
-Start **raspi-config** and use the first option (**expand filesystem**).
+Start **raspi-config** and go to **advanced options**, **expand filesystem**.
-Quit.
+Quit and reboot.

 ## Increase swap space to 4 GB
 Not actually necessary, but possibly useful for the 2 GB board version (not recommended).
-Make sure to reverse the setting to avoid burning out the memory card by excessive read/write cycles.
+Make sure to reverse the setting after the installation to avoid burning out the memory card by excessive read/write cycles.

 ```
 sudo dphys-swapfile swapoff
 sudo nano /etc/dphys-swapfile
 ***find the CONF_SWAPSIZE=100 line and change to 4096 or similar***
-Start the swap. sudo dphys-swapfile swapon.

 sudo dphys-swapfile swapon
 ```

 ## Set up user accounts